unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 $ uns unik:verify @2:MyCompany -c html
 ```

+During the verification, the website icon (link icon or favicon) will be uploaded and used for Unikname Connect process.

 ##### Potential errors

 The following verification errors can occur with HTML tag verification: